False Positive on an Ovulation Test: 6 Reasons They Happen

 Try using the Inito Fertility Monitor, which measures your LH, FSH, estrogen, and PdG (urine metabolite of progesterone) all in a single test strip.
 Tracking this foursome gives you a clearer picture of your entire fertility window.
 But it also confirms ovulation really happened.
 Inito also tests beta LH, so there’s less risk of cross-reactions.

-Ovulation tests can bring up a lot of answered questions.
+Ovulation tests can bring up a lot of unanswered questions.
 So, let’s clear some of them up:

 How long will an ovulation test stay positive?